Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Framework of The System And Proposed Method

-In the offline phase, the MECD prepares the MEB quantization rules and registers $\text{ED}_A$.
-Since the IQI of $\text{ED}_A$ automatically affects all transmitted RF signals, MECD is able to extract $a_A$ from any received packets (e.g., the association request message of $\text{ED}_A$), where $a_A$ is an IQI parameter of ED$_A$.
-The MECD can input $a_A$ into the proposed MEB quantizer to generate $q(a_A)$ and $\text{PHY-ID}_A$ of $\text{ED}_A$ (presented in Section \ref{MEBsection}), register $(a_A, q(a_A))_{\text{PHY-ID}_A}$ in the whitelist as legitimate, and send $\text{PHY-ID}_A$ back to ED$_A$.
-Note that the registration can be performed regularly to improve the accuracy of $(a_A, q(a_A))_{\text{PHY-ID}_A}$ for the whitelist update.
+The offline phase is responsible for preparing the MEB quantization rule, as well as generating and registering the PHY-ID of the legitimate EDs, as shown in Fig. \ref{offlinephase}.
+We consider to address a legitimate ED$_A$ with IQI parameter $a_A$ as an example.
+Since the IQI of $\text{ED}_A$ automatically affects all transmitted RF signals, the MECD is able to extract $a_A$ from any received packets of $\text{ED}_A$ (Hello Message in the figure) or obtain $a_A$ through the relaying of CH.
+Then, MECD can input $a_A$ into the proposed MEB quantizer to generate $q(\hat a_A)$ and $\text{PHY-ID}_A$ of $\text{ED}_A$ and send $\text{PHY-ID}_A$, two primitive numbers $P$ and $G$, and $MAC[\text{PHY-ID}_A, P, G]$ back to ED$_A$, where $MAC [\cdots]$ denotes the hashed-message authentication code (MAC) and $q(\cdot)$ is a quantization function defined as